• Length: 5 days

 DESCRIPTION

-Next, students will begin working with their large palettes of colors, cutting out, designing, and sewing a wide variety of exciting strip-pieced fabrics base on “FABRIC DESCRIPTIONS.”
-After finishing these fabrics, students will be given new Design Exercises in which they are introduced to the concept of “restructuring;” students will begin the process of thinking about how fabrics can be cut-up and re-combined/restructured into new fabrics or small compositions or studies.
+Next, students will begin working with their large palettes of colors, cutting out, designing, sewing and creating a wide variety of exciting new strip-pieced fabrics based on “FABRIC DESCRIPTIONS.”
+After finishing these fabrics, new Design Exercises will be given in which students are introduced to the concept of “restructuring.”
+Students will begin the process of thinking about how fabrics can be cut-up and re-combined/restructured into new fabrics or small compositions or studies.

 Since students will be pinning work as it progresses onto the wall, they should bring at least 2 boxes of good ball-head pins including silk pins.
 All exercises will be done in direct machine-piecing technique.
 Please come with an open, sponge-like mind with no agendas, ready for growth and for risk-taking.